Ivsoffy/WIKI_parser/README.md

 3
 ```

-In this exercise, you shouldn't be using an existing implementation of a "shortest path"
+In this exercise, you shouldn't be using an existing implementation of a 'shortest path'
 algorithm provided by an existing libraries.
 Please write it yourself instead.

 <h2 id="chapter-vi" >Chapter VI</h2>
 <h3 id="ex01">Exercise 02: Greatest Magicians</h3>

- &mdash; Now I can see the relation with "six handshakes" rule you mentioned.
+  "Now I can see the relation with "six handshakes" rule you mentioned.
 Great magicians
- can be quite popular, right?
+ can be quite popular, right?"

 The boy stared at him, trying to understand what's going on in old wizard's head.

- &mdash; Oh, Harry, don't you know the definition of popularity?
+ "Oh, Harry, don't you know the definition of popularity?
 The more fans you have, the more
  well known overall you are.
-Like with rock bands.
+Like with rock bands."

 Dumbledore stood up and went to the entrance of the office.
 Then he stopped right before the door
 and turned back to Harry with a smile.

- &mdash; I think all we have to do is visualize the data.
-To find out who's the greatest, I mean.
+ "I think all we have to do is visualize the data.
+To find out who's the greatest, I mean."

 Harry raised an eyebrow and looked at the wizard in surprise.
 It was said pretty loud and looked
 like Dumbledore was serious.
 Find out who is the greatest?
 Okay, from the graph standpoint it